-five years.
-As Chelmsford City Council adopted its Local Plan in May 2020, the council must review it by May 2025 and that needs to start now, to properly involve the community.

-population and other issues including the climate crisis, the review extends the document to 2041.
+2020, the council must review it by May 2025 and that needs to start now, to properly involve the community.
+To address changes in council and government policy, growing population and other issues including the climate crisis, the review extends the document to 2041.
 When extending the framework by five years, the council has to take into account rising population and growth in the city, so must recalculate housing demand.
 This affects how and where development should go